WANGZijian1994/Detect-Named-Entity-/stanfordnlpNER/src/main/java/ReadMe.md

 In this class NerGerman, I had made an exemple of detecting NER in German for a set of data named dev_data.
 But there is a problem of

-￿ >> ￿￿INFO edu.stanford.nlp.parser.lexparser.BiLexPCFGParser - FactoredParser: exceeded MAX_ITEMS work limit [200000 items]; aborting
+>>INFO edu.stanford.nlp.parser.lexparser.BiLexPCFGParser - FactoredParser: exceeded MAX_ITEMS work limit [200000 items]; aborting

 and it could not treat big size data.
 I will try to solve this problem this week.